mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-09"></a>
 [Back to top](#top)
 ## GA-09 -- Rep. Doug Collins (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-09)
-## Committees
-Doug Collins is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019